Is Your Business Ready for eCommerce’s $1 Trillion Year?

 However, as fast as eCommerce is growing, it is also constantly changing to meet the demands of consumers around the world.
 Businesses that are able to evolve and rise to the challenge have an opportunity to grab hold of a piece of the $1 trillion pie expected to form in the U.S. this year.

-In the following article, we go into further detail of the trends emerging in 2022 that will shape the future of eCommerce.
+In the following article, we go into further detail of the trends emerging in 2022 that will shape the future of eCommerce (see our guide on what is eCommerce).
 And how your eCommerce business can position itself to capture a portion of the trillions of dollars flooding the industry.

 The trends shaping the future of eCommerce—and how to prepare for them